iainctduncan/csound_max/README.md

 - Csound6~ is currently compiled for Mac (Intel) only.
 Windows and M1 coming shortly!
 - Download the release and expand in your Max packages directory.
 - To run the help file, ensure the path to the help folder is in your Max filepaths
+- Running with Overdrive enabled and Audio In Interrupt is recommended.

+## Reporting Issues
+- please create tickets on this projects GitHub issues board.